-This blog is all about reviews: subjecting places, events, products, entertainment, and myself to a rigorous inspection with an eye toward discovering the truth.
+Subjecting places, events, products, entertainment, and myself to a rigorous inspection with an eye toward organizing the chaos.

 Tuesday, October 23, 2012